Expert Industrial Disease Lawyers Investigating Exposure To Dust At Work

 “The inquest into Walter’s death indicated his job played a significant part in the conditions he developed later in life and we would like to hear from anyone who worked alongside him at English Clays Lovering Pochin & Company (ECLP) or at ECC International Limited / Imerys Minerals Limited as the company was later known.

 “We hope anyone who remembers Walter will come forward with information on the roles he carried out at the firm, how he was exposed to the clay dust and what steps were taken to reduce the likelihood of workers inhaling the dust at the Methrose and Blackpool Dryers sites.”
-Alex Shorey - Associate Solicitor
+Alex Shorey - Senior Associate Solicitor

 Brian said: “Dad was always a very private man and he didn’t tell me about his illness until a few weeks before his death.
 Unfortunately, this means we didn’t have time to discuss how he was exposed to dust during his time as a clay dryer.